 Using Phenylalanine as a nootropic helps fight chronic pain, improves mood and boosts energy.
 It also helps in relief from anxiety, improves focus and boost motivation.
 DL-Phenylalanine is used to help combat ADHD and Parkinson’s.

 Recommended dosage of Phenylalanine is 500 mg up to 3-times per day.

 - Vitamin B-Complex – The B-Vitamins are arguably the most important anti-aging nootropic supplements we have available.
-Vitamin B1 (Thiamine) is involved in the citric acid cycle that is used to produced adenosine triphosphate (ATP) energy for your mitochondria.
+Vitamin B1 (Thiamine) is involved in the citric acid cycle that is used to produced adenosine triphosphate (ATP) energy within your mitochondria.

 Vitamin B5 (Pantothenic Acid) is essential for the synthesis of acetylcholine, epinephrine, and serotonin.
-And is at the heart of the citric acid cycle and electron transport chain which helps convert nutrients from food into energy which is used to make ATP for mitochondria.
+And is at the heart of the citric acid cycle and electron transport chain which helps convert nutrients from food into energy which is used to make ATP in mitochondria.

 Vitamin B6 (Pyridoxine) is a required coenzyme for the synthesis of dopamine, epinephrine, GABA, melatonin, norepinephrine, and serotonin.
 In fact, more than 140 distinct enzyme activities in your brain and body depend on the P-5-P version of Vitamin B6.

 Vitamin B9 (Folate) is involved in gene expression, amino acid synthesis, myelin synthesis, and is required for the synthesis of the neurotransmitters dopamine, epinephrine, norepinephrine and serotonin.